This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Disability Rights and Laws

 A medical malpractice case may be your immediate need, but your child may face discrimination later.
-The state has laws to protect the disabled that assure your child receives the same education as any other child.
+The state has laws to protect people with disabilities that assure your child receives the same education as any other child.

-South Carolina also has the Bill of Rights for Handicapped Persons to protect the disabled.[3]
-It covers a smaller group of individuals than the federal Americans with Disabilities Act.
+South Carolina also has the Bill of Rights for Handicapped Persons to protect people with disabilities.[4]
+It covers fewer individuals than the federal Americans with Disabilities Act.

 However, it does allow you to sue over discrimination and recover damages if possible.
 Your South Carolina cerebral palsy lawyer will know which laws to use when fighting for justice for your child.